-The Donegal Intercultural Platform is involved in a number of health & well-being related actions and programmes in collaboration with the health Service Executive, the Primary Care Teams, the Community Health Forums and the Office of Suicide Prevention.
+The Donegal Intercultural Platform is involved in a number of health & well-being related actions and programmes in collaboration with the HSE Office of Suicide Prevention – Connecting for Life initiative, the Community Health Forums and other health and wellbeing initiatives.
 We are also involved with the Children and Young Persons Services Committee (CYPSC) through their Wellbeing Working Group.

-New multi-lingual information bulletin on health & wellbeing launched on 6th October
+Multi-lingual information bulletin on health & wellbeing launched in 2018

 Following discussion at the County-wide Suicide Prevention initiative ‘Connecting For Life – Donegal’ steering group the Intercultural Platform was commissioned to draft, design and produce a multi-lingual information bulletin for people living in the county who do not have English as their mother tongue.
 The platform undertook to look at best practice across Ireland and further afield to help them produce a publication in English and six commonly used languages.
 These are Russian, Polish.
 French, Arabic, Romanian & Mandarin Chinese.
 (And now also in Portuguese as well!)